insideItself/404state_key_storage/README.md

 1. Clone project using command `git clone git@github.com:insideItself/404state_key_storage.git`
 2. Create `.env`-file in main project directory that will contains project credentials.
 Use file `.env.EXAMPLE` as example.
-3. Create directory for your database on VDS, for example `./database_for_project`.
+3. Create directory for your database, for example `./database_for_project`.
 4. Install `mkcert` and setup SSL certificates for localhost: https://github.com/FiloSottile/mkcert.
 5. Run project using command `docker compose -f docker-compose.local.yml up -d --build --scale app=1`.
 Use app=number to specify number of web-servers that you want to use.
 6. Stop project using command `docker compose -f docker-compose.local.yml down` if necessary.